How to Create Responsive HTML5 Web Pages

 RWD means if some one pulls the page up on a desk top or laptop it will display like the picture above.

-If some one accesses it with a cell phone it adapts its appearance to the picture on the left.
-Complete with functional drop down menu.
+If some one accesses it with a cell phone it adapts its appearance to the picture on the left; complete with our recently added lmenu feature.

-You still want to build a static website?
+You still want to build one?
 Get ready to join the ranks of the future internet 'Walking DEAD'

 Getting Ready